The 1955 Turkish pogrom against the Greeks of Istanbul

 Turkey probably used this against Greece because Greece was considering annexing the Greek island of Cyprus against the wishes of the Turks, who nearly 20 years later invaded the island and still occupy the northern part...

-The Greek population living in Turkey now is estimated at about 2,500 people.
+That's why the Greek population living in Turkey now is estimated at about 2,500 people.